heyuka/Zombie/README.md

 ![A screenshot of the application's alert dialog that shows the message "Containment Failed" along with buttons labelled "Abort" and "Sanitize Facility (4)"](res/alert_screenshot.png)

 Abort kills the process, Sanitize Facility shuts down the computer.
 There is a five-second timer on the Sanitize Facility button to prevent accidental shutdowns.
 When the timer ends, the machine shuts down without further warning.

+## License

+Meh.
+With the exception of the icon, I don't care.
+Do what you want with it.
+Just don't blame me if you get in trouble.
+So, I guess, Public Domain?
+Sure.
+Let's go with that.

+Seriously, though, don't use this at work.
+It's a bad idea.

+The icon is my own work and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.
+You can find the icon in the `res` directory.